Clustering Future Scenarios Based on Predicted Range Maps: Materials and Methods

 \subsubsection{Range Map Notation}

-For notational simplicity we focus the presentation of the methodology on a single species.
-Furthermore, we suppose our maps are on a $n_r$ by $n_c$ grid represented as $(r,c): r=1,\ldots,n_r,c= 1,\ldots,n_c $.
-We denote $B_s$ as the binary presence map of this species according to scenario $s$, to be more precise $B_s(r,c) = 1$ if the cell at $(r,c)$ represents a presence, and $B_s(r,c) = 0$ otherwise.
-We recognize it is important to consider how these range maps differ from the present day as will be discussed further.
-For this reason we denote by $P$ the present day map.
-Similarly as for $B(r,c)$, we write $P(r,c) = 1$ if the cell at $(r,c)$ is presently occupied, and $0$ otherwise.
-We let the binary map $A$ (same size as $P$ and each $B_s$) denote the background set, where valid absences may occur.
-For instance, the set $A$ can take the value 1 only when there is land, or alternatively only on the same continent or regional areas as $P$.
-We have chosen to take $A$ as the union of the original map and all scenarios, thus $A(r,c) = 1$ if $P(r,c) = 1$, or there is a scenario $s$ such that $B_s(r,c) = 1$.
+For notational simplicity we focus the presentation of the methodology for a single species.
+Furthermore, we suppose our range maps are on a $\bm{r}$ by $\bm{c}$ regular grid represented as $(r,c): r=1,\ldots,\bm{r};\ c= 1,\ldots,\bm{c} $.
+We denote $B_s$ as the binary (presence/absence) predicted range map according to scenario $s$, to be more precise $B_s(r,c) = 1$ if the cell at $(r,c)$ represents a presence, and $B_s(r,c) = 0$ otherwise.
+It is important to consider how these range maps differ from the present day; for this reason, we denote by $P$ the present day map.
+Similarly as for $B_s(r,c)$, we define $P(r,c) = 1$ if the cell at $(r,c)$ is presently occupied, and $0$ otherwise.
+We define a candidate set $A$ where presences and valid absences may occur, so that non-meaningful cells such as those in the ocean have no effect on quantifying similarity between range maps described in the next section.
+This binary candidate map $A$ has size $\bm{r}$ by $\bm{c}$, and could for example take the value 1 only when there is land, or alternatively the geographic area reachable from the species considering physical constraints on dispersal such as mountain ranges.
+We have chosen to take $A$ as the union of the original range map and all scenarios, thus $A(r,c) = 1$ if $P(r,c) = 1$, or there is at least one scenario $s$ such that $B_s(r,c) = 1$.
+More generally, $A$ is a mask for the $\bm{r}$ by $\bm{c}$ rectangular grid that is either occupied in the present or occupied in at least one future prediction.